How To Play The Flute

 The first thing you should do is try to master a few basic steps, this will be a good starting point.

 - It’s very important that when you start learning to play the flute that you become familiar with your new flute.
-Flutes consist of 3 main parts, the head joint, the longer body joint & the short foot joint.
+Flutes consist of 3 main parts, the head joint, the longer body joint and the short foot joint.

 Once you have completed the above, you will be in a good place & you are now ready to start playing your flute.